gluax-lang/gluax-lang.github.io/src/content/docs/language/let.md

 let x = 42;
 ```

-- You can declare multiple variables at once, separated by commas.
+- Multiple variables can be declared at once, separated by commas.
+- Type annotations (`: Type`) are optional for local variables, but **required for top-level (item) variables**.
-- Each variable can have an optional type annotation (`: Type`).
+- Each variable must be initialized at declaration.
-- The right-hand side must provide values for all variables.
-- The statement must end with a semicolon (`;`).

-## Example
+## Examples

 ```gluax
 let x = 10;